Determining system Hamiltonian from eigenstate measurements without correlation functions: Introduction

 In this paper, we answer a simple but significant question: can we determine a local Hamiltonian ($c_i$s) from only the local information ($a_i$s) of any one of the eigenstates ($\ket{\psi}$) without further assumptions.
-Surprisingly, we show that only the knowledge of $a_i$s suffices to determine $H$.
-Our proposed algorithm is based on a key observation: the eigenstate $\ket{\psi}$ of $H$ is the unique ground state of the Hamiltonian $\tilde{H}^2=(H-\lambda I)^2$, where $I$ is the identity operator and $\lambda$ is the associated eigenvalue of $\ket{\psi}$ .
-Then, recovering $H$ from the set of expectation value $a_i$ turns to finding the $\tilde{H}^2$ from expectation values ($a_i$) of its ground states.
-In addition, the ground state of $\tilde{H}^2$ could be written as

-for sufficiently large $\beta$.
-Hence, our problem can be reformulated as an unconstrained optimization problem - minimizing the following objective function:
+Obviously, there are cases that an eigenstate can not determine the system Hamiltonian, such as the product state and the eigenstates of a frustration-free Hamiltonians.
+However, for a randomly chosen physical system of which the Hamiltonian has no special structures, we show that only the knowledge of $a_i$s is sufficient to determine $H$.